hngreenberg/My-Portfolio/README.md

 # My-Portfolio

 ## Purpose
-This is a portfolio that showcases my projects throughout my journey as a full stack student.
-This app is built using React.
+This is a portfolio that showcases my projects throughout my journey as a full stack student This app is built using HTML, CSS, Javascript, and React.

 ## User Story